Tynda Airport

 Tynda Sigikta Airport is an airport in Russia located 16 km north of Tynda.
 It is an intermediate class of airfield with several large buildings, probably capable of handling jet traffic.

 History

-The history of the airport starts as a standalone runway built during the World War II years, where American planes which flown from Alaska stopped to refuel.
+The airport started as a standalone runway built during the World War II years, where American planes which flown from Alaska stopped to refuel.

 The airport opened in 1965 to the public.
 On October 26, 1974, regular flights from Komsomolsk-on-Amur over Chegdomyn to Tynda commenced.
-In the year 1974, the number of passengers that used the airport became 6592, and in connection with the construction of the Baikal–Amur Mainline by 1975 the airport already 23,830 passengers passed in the airport.
-From 1988 to 1992 the reconstruction was taking place with the construction of the terminal, which includes a terminal with a capacity of 100 people per hour, ticket hall, snack bar, lounge with 500 seats, lounges, navigation and meteorological service. the runway has been increased to 1923 meters (the project up to 3000 m).
+In 1974, 6,592 used the airport.
+From 1988 to 1992, the airport terminal was reconstructed to have a capacity of 100 people per hour, along with a ticket hall, snack bar, lounge with 500 seats, lounges, and meteorological services. the runway was then increased to 1923 meters.

 In 2023, the terminal building was renovated.
 There are plans to extend the runway.